sk-code-01/mcp-clickhouse-server/README.md

 ## Configuration

+> **Note**: This is a temporary configuration process that will be significantly improved once the package is published.

 1. Run `uv sync` to install the dependencies.
 To install `uv` follow the instructions [here](https://docs.astral.sh/uv/).
 Then do `source .venv/bin/activate`.

 2. Setup the `.env.production` file with the ClickHouse credentials.